Cryp7ic/cryp7ic.github.io/content/project/kvm-install-setup/index.md

 ---
 title: KVM Installation and Setup on Arch
-summary: KVM Installation, network cofiguration and disk resizing.
+summary: Guide for Installing & Configuring KVM, Setting the network adapter to bridged and extending disk size.
 tags:
   - linux
 date: 2023-01-16